 David Banning is a writer based in Lancashire.
 His previous works include a guidebook An A-Z of Cumbria and the Lake District on Film (Hayloft, 2016) and the long psychogeographic poem Song of the Road (Voices in a Lane, 2018).
 He has completed a BA History of Art at Goldsmiths College, University of London and studied Lake District Landscape Studies to postgraduate level at Lancaster University.

 Iain Sharpe is an artist working with pen and pencil on paper.
-His travel awards and scholarships include visits to Iceland, Italy, and Hong Kong.
-Sharpe taught at the Camden Arts Centre, London and lectured at Wimbledon School of Art and the University of Gloucestershire.
-He was visiting lecturer at Chelsea, Winchester, and Swindon School of Art.
-He lives and works in Glasgow…
+His travel awards and scholarships include visits to Iceland, Italy and Hong Kong.
+Shape taught at the Camden Arts Centre, London and lectured at Wimbledon School of Art and the University of Gloucestershire.
+He was a visiting lecturer at Chelsea, Winchester and Swindon School of Art.
+He lives and works in Glasgow.

-For nearly twenty years Julian Hyde has, in the mistaken belief that there is nothing else to do, obsessively walk the side streets of Windermere.
-With borrowed cameras and sodden notebooks he built up an accidental archive of the textures of the unseen.
+For nearly twenty years Julian Hyde has, in the mistaken belief that there is nothing else to do but obsessively walk the side streets of Windermere.
+With borrowed cameras and sodden notebooks he built up an accidental archive of the texture of the unseen.
 It was always mid-afternoon when the beautiful eeriness enveloped the walks.
-The work continues…
+His work continues…

 Left: Julian Hyde: Phone Box near Black Combe, 2018.
 Centre image: David Banning: Shap Abbey Wood, 2018.
 Right: Iain Sharpe: Furnace Wood, 2018.
 All images copyright the artists.